Harald Quandt: Death

-Quandt survived an aviation accident at Zurich Airport on 12 December 1965, but he was killed when another of his aircraft crashed in Cuneo, Italy, on 22 September 1967.
+Quandt survived an aviation accident at Zurich Airport on 12 December 1965, but he was killed two years later in another air crash in Cuneo, Italy, on 22 September 1967.

 Family inheritance

 Harald Quandt's five daughters inherited about DM1.5 billion (US$760 million, €585 million) and later increased their wealth through the Harald Quandt Holding GmbH, a German-based family investment company and trust.
-By 2022, the family office reports they share a fortune worth at least US$17 billion.
+By 2022, the family office reports that it shares a fortune worth approximately US$17 billion.